proplot-dev/proplot/docs/configuration.rst

 .. rubric:: Specific settings

-ProPlot-specific settings are controlled with the `~proplot.config.rc_proplot` dictionary.
-These settings are not found in `~proplot.config.rc_matplotlib`.
-They either control features introduced by ProPlot (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be less verbose or more clearly ordered.
+ProPlot-specific settings are contained in the `~proplot.config.rc_proplot` dictionary.
+They can also be changed with `~proplot.config.rc`.
+These settings are not found in `~matplotlib.rcParams` -- they either control features introduced by ProPlot (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be more clearly ordered.
 Here's a broad overview of the new settings:

 * The ``subplots`` category includes settings that control the default subplot layout and padding.